ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 Thanks in advance for holding your nose!

+# Python High-Level To Do
-# Design pattern gists to complete
+## Design pattern gists to complete
 - [ ] Factory Method
 - [ ] Adapter
 - [ ] Composite